Stress Statistics UK: 2024

 • 60% of 18-24 year olds and 41% of 25-34 year olds feel pressured to succeed, versus just 17% of 45-54 year olds and 6% of over 55s (Mental Health Foundation and YouGov)

-• 23% of adults say that work causes them stress (CIPHR)
+• 23% of adults say that work causes them stress (Ciphr)

 The results revealed four key employee stress statistics:

-1. 76% of employees report moderate-to-high or high levels of stress
+1. 80% of employees report moderate-to-high or high levels of stress

 3. The top cause of work-related stress is workload (73%)

-Champion’s data shows that by far the most common source of stress for employees is workload, with other commonly cited issues including lack of support, lack of control and senior staff members.
+Champion’s data shows that by far the most common source of workplace stress for employees is workload, with other commonly cited issues including lack of support, lack of control and senior staff members.

-Causes of stress at work statistics
+Causes of workplace stress

 “Champion’s data reflects every employee’s unique relationship with stress.
 Regardless of this, for almost all aspects of an individual’s health and wellbeing, effective stress management or stress reduction is a quick route to improved health across the board.